SELF PORTRAIT

 4 June 2026 at 11:00 AM

-If you’d like to support the work-in-progress season, we are raising funds for artist fees and production costs.
+If you’d like to support this upcoming work-in-progress season funds will go towards artist fees and production costs.
 Your support will assist in the creation of this timely and important work.
 Your gifts small and large are highly appreciated.
 Thank you!
 Tax deductible donations can be made via the Australian Cultural Fund

 Photography: Christopher Verheyden, Tristan Baker, Heidrun Lohr